Zoo Atlanta: Watch Adorable Animals Romp and Play in Atlanta, GA!

 Animals at Zoo Atlanta

-Besides the pandas, the zoo has a wide variety of the larger zoo animals (more than 1000 animals total!) that aren’t always at a local zoo.
+The zoo has a wide variety of larger zoo animals (more than 1000 animals total!) that aren’t always at a local zoo.
 They have a very large elephant barn and outdoor space.
 If the elephants are indoors, you can observe them in an observation area of the barn.
 The same applies to the rhinoceros, they can be viewed in the barn or outdoors.

 The Children’s Zoo at Zoo Atlanta